CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

 ### Data Security Manager Configuration

-1. Use the [Getting Started with Vormetric DSM](../Marketplace/Getting Started Guides/getting-started-vormetric-data-security-manager.md) guide to deploy your DSM Appliance into a CenturyLink Cloud Data Center.
+1. Use the [Getting Started with Vormetric DSM](../Marketplace/Getting Started Guides/getting-started-vormetric-data-security-manager.md) guide to deploy your DSM Appliance into a Lumen Cloud Data Center.

 2. Connect securely via [IPSEC](../Network/CenturyLink Cloud/creating-a-self-service-ipsec-site-to-site-vpn-tunnel.md) or [Client VPN](../Network/CenturyLink Cloud/how-to-configure-client-vpn.md) and use SSH to login as **cliadmin**.
 Tip: Per the Getting Started Guide, the default password is **Vormetric123$**.
 It is advised you modify this as shown later in this KB.